 Given the surge in Chinese growth in coffee drinkers and goers, Oatly tried to ride this wave by creating his barista edition, which was his flagship product with strong demand from bars across China.

-This idea has been very successful in China as its barista edition works very well with espresso and makes coffee taste good, in fact, when mixed with oat drink, the taste of coffee gets smoother.
+This idea has been very successful in China as its barista edition works very well with espresso and makes coffee taste good, in fact, when mixed with an oat drink, the taste of coffee gets smoother.

 Oatly localized its product to the Chinese market demand for coffee, by having a great ROI.
 Obviously, it used Chinese social channels such as WeChat, Weibo, Xiaohongshu, and others to promote its products.